Cultural competence in healthcare: Diversity

-One factor that impacts the delivery of culturally competent care is the degree in which the leadership and workforce of the physician population reflect the rates of minority groups in the United States.
-Research has shown that for minority patients, racial similarity between patients and physicians correlates with a greater sense of patient satisfaction.
+One factor that impinges on delivery culturally competent care is the degree in which the leadership and workforce of the physician population reflect the rates of minority groups in the United States.
+Research has shown that for minority patients, racial similarity between patient and physician correlates with a greater sense of patient satisfaction.
 On a study conducted on a cohort of 147,815 primary care physicians, the Black, Hispanic, and Native American groups together constituted 13.4 percent of the population as compared.
 However, since 2018, these groups comprised a total of 33 percent of the population of the United States.
 Despite the small pool of Black and Hispanic physicians, studies show that 25 percent of Black patients participating in a study and 23 percent of the Hispanic patients had primary care physicians that coincided with their racial identity.
 Given their connections and experiences, minority health professionals are more likely to develop care models that more effectively meet the needs of the communities they serve.
 The lack of diversity and sociocultural awareness risks the chance of stereotyping patients or having lack of attentiveness to the individual needs of their patients.

 A study of Asian American children showed that ethnic match between mental health provider and client increased the likelihood that the client would utilize the services, the number of sessions attended, and the functioning score at discharge, as well as decreased the likelihood the client would drop out of treatment.
 According to studies, a diverse and socially inclusive workforce is incredibly important.
 Thomson writes that direct provider-patient communication increases the chances of the patient's customs and beliefs being understood and taken into account during treatment, leading to better care.